Ellie the Elephant

 Ellie the Elephant, also known as Big Ellie and Big Ellie Liberty, is the mascot for the New York Liberty of the Women's National Basketball Association (WNBA).
 Ellie was introduced on May 6, 2021, with the team's change in ownership and move to Barclays Center, replacing the previous mascot Maddie, a dog.

-The character is known for her sass, and dance moves.
-Her skillfulness at twerking has been noted in The New York Times.
-Ellie has been a runaway success, referred to by players and fans alike as a vital part of the team and the vibe at Barclays Center.
-Her pop culture dominance has gotten noticed throughout the WNBA and beyond, and the creative team is on the record as being surprised and delighted at her resonance in the sport.
+Ellie has received media coverage for her dance performances, including twerking.
+She has also been described as an important part of the game-day atmosphere at Barclays Center, and her popularity has attracted attention beyond the New York Liberty.